Verkehrsbetriebe Zürich: Trams

 Trams make an important contribution to public transport in the city, with the tram network serving most city neighbourhoods, and are the backbone of public transport within the city.
-Most of the tram routes run from city periphery to city periphery via the city centre.
+Most of the tram lines run from city periphery to city periphery via the city centre.

 The VBZ owns the tram infrastructure within the city, and operates trams both over its own infrastructure and over the infrastructure of the Stadtbahn Glattal, a light rail system situated to the north of the city and owned by the Verkehrsbetriebe Glattal (VBG).
-Whilst some of the routes operated over the Stadtbahn Glattal are branded as VBG routes, all such services are actually operated by the VBZ under contract to the VBG.
+Whilst some of the lines operated over the Stadtbahn Glattal are branded as VBG lines, all such services are actually operated by the VBZ under contract to the VBG.